CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex1_compliance_roles.md

 1. Get yourself familiar with the new Microsoft Purview portal.
 When you are done, leave the browser window open.

 You have successfully switched to Joni Sherman's account and are now ready to start the lab.

+## Review

+In this lab, you have completed the following tasks:

+- Assigned compliance and security roles
+- Explored the Microsoft Purview portal